James Dent Walker Award Recipient 2013

 20131012_223737

-What an honor it was to receive the James Dent Walker award named for the man whose work inspired me and so many others to continue the work of researching and documenting African American and History and Genealogy.
+What an honor it was to receive the James Dent Walker Award named for the man whose work inspired me and so many others to continue the work of researching and documenting African American History and Genealogy.